mariadb-corporation/mariadb-connector-j/README.md

 </dependency>
 ```

-New version 3.0 is a complete rewrite with code clarification, reduced size (15%), more than 90% coverage tested, with performance gain.
+New version 3.0 is a complete rewrite with code simplification, reduced size (15%), more than 90% coverage tested, with performance gain.
 But still in alpha for now:
 ```script
 <dependency>